Analytic Modeling of CO Surface-Density Profiles in the M31 Molecular Clouds: Description of the method

-We use the isothermal form of the LE equation with the pressure proportional to the number density because the turbulent kinetic energy, proportional to the square of the observed velocity dispersion of the $\rm ^{12}CO$ spectral lines, is approximately constant within each of the M31 clouds.

-In this case, the scaling procedure to compare the area-based observational and theoretical profiles is necessarily different than the radial-based scaling procedure because the cloud center, the peak surface density, and the HWHM are not observationally defined.
+In the DVA method, the scaling procedure to compare the area-based observational and theoretical profiles is necessarily different than the scaling procedure used in \citet{Keto_2024} because the cloud center, the peak surface density, and the HWHM are not observationally defined.
 For each cloud, the set of observed surface densities $\Sigma_{\rm A}(r_i)$ represents a segment of the complete radial profile.
 The segment can be matched to the theoretical profile $S_{\rm A}(r)$ as a function of the position.
 At any trial position, we have a single vertical and a single horizontal scaling factor to convert the non-dimensional theoretical profile to observational units.
-This procedure fits the curvature of the observed and theoretical profiles.
-Since the profile of the surface density derived from the LE solution can be approximated as two power laws, the fit is unique only in the transition region between the power laws where the curvature is changing rather than constant.
+This procedure fits the {\it curvature} of the observed and theoretical profiles.
+Since the profile of the surface density derived from the Lane-Emden solution can be approximated as two segments with different simple power laws, the fit is unique only if it includes the transition region between these power-law regions where the curvature is changing rather than constant.
+In contrast, the method of \citet{Keto_2024} avoids this limitation.
+It simply compares the normalized profiles without the requirement of fitting.